 In July 2020, the United States ended its preferential economic and trade treatment of Hong Kong.

-In September 2020, a waterspout and a tornado occurred at Hong Kong International Airport.
+In September 2020, a waterspout occurred at Hong Kong International Airport.

 In October 2020, the Hong Kong Police arrested seven pro-democracy politicians over tussles with pro-Beijing politicians in the Legislative Council in May.

-In November 2020, Hong Kong's Financial Services and the Treasury Bureau proposed a new law that would restrict cryptocurrency trading to professional investors only.
+In November 2020, Hong Kong's Financial Services and the Treasury Bureau proposed a new law that will restrict cryptocurrency trading to professional investors only.

-In 2020, Cheung Ka Long won Hong Kong's second Olympic gold medal at the Tokyo Olympics.
+Cheung Ka Long won Hong Kong's second Olympic gold medal in Tokyo in 2020.

 Since 2020, there has been a sharp decline in incoming visitors due to tight COVID-19 travel restrictions.

-In March 2021, the Chinese central government introduced amendments to Hong Kong's electoral system, reducing directly elected seats and requiring candidate vetting.
+In March 2021, the Chinese central government introduced amendments to Hong Kong's electoral system.

 In March 2021, the Chinese central government unilaterally changed Hong Kong's electoral system and established the Candidate Eligibility Review Committee.

-On 30 July 2021, Hong Kong Tramways achieved the Guinness World Record as the "Largest double-decker tram fleet in service", with a fleet of 165 double-decker trams.
+Hong Kong Tramways currently holds the Guinness World Record as the "Largest double-decker tram fleet in service", certified on 30 July 2021, with a fleet of 165 double-decker trams.

-In 2021, Hong Kong was the ninth largest trading entity in exports and eighth largest in imports.
+In 2021, Hong Kong is the ninth largest trading entity in exports and eighth largest in imports.

-In 2021, the Census and Statistics Department estimated Hong Kong's population at 7,413,070.
-The majority were Han Chinese, with a smaller percentage being non-ethnic Chinese minorities.
+In 2021, the Census and Statistics Department estimated Hong Kong's population at 7,413,070, with the majority being Han Chinese.

-In 2021, the Open University of Hong Kong changed its name to Hong Kong Metropolitan University.
+In 2021, the Open University of Hong Kong was renamed Hong Kong Metropolitan University.

 Due to the closure of the Russian airspace in 2022, multiple airlines decided to cease their operations in Hong Kong.

-In May 2023, the Legislative Council introduced legislation to reduce the number of directly elected seats in the district councils, and a District Council Eligibility Review Committee was established to vet candidates.
+In May 2023, legislation was introduced to reduce the number of directly elected seats in the district councils.

-In July 2023, the Legislative Council approved the reforms in Hong Kong.
+In July 2023, the Legislative Council approved the reforms.

 In 2023, the Hong Kong government announced plans to give away 500,000 free airline tickets in an attempt to attract tourists back to Hong Kong.